OpenGeoHub/SoilSamples/docs/035-import_wrb_data.md

 write.csv(data.frame(WRB4=attr(xs, "names"), count=xs), "./correlation/hwsd2_summary.csv")
 ```

-The `./correlation/hwsd2_summary.csv` table shows which are the most frequent soil types
+The `./correlation/hwsd2_summary.csv` table now shows which are the most frequent soil types
 for the world based on the HWSDv2.
-Note, these are primarily expert based and of
+Note, these are primarily expert-based and of
-unknown uncertainty / confidence, so should be used with caution.
+unknown uncertainty / confidence, so should be used with caution, unlike WoSIS and
+other legacy soil profiles which are based on actual soil observations and fieldwork.

 Second, we can prepare a raster layer that we can use to randomly draw training points
 using some probability sampling e.g. [Simple Random Sampling](https://opengeohub.github.io/spatial-sampling-ml/).